Required Tools

 When to Rent

-- Short-Term Projects: If you are handling a one-time cleanup or a specific project that does not require ongoing equipment usage.
+- Short-Term Projects: If the cleanup is a one-time job and does not require ongoing use of the equipment.

 When to Purchase

-- Frequent Use: If you are regularly involved in death scene cleanups, investing in your own equipment might save money and ensure availability.
+- Frequent Use: If you are regularly involved in death scene cleanup, investing in high-quality tools may be more cost-effective.

 Safety Equipment